Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 - - -

 The abstract VM described so far must be implemented on a host machine to actually run.
 The implementation option chosen by the project is a <pmark>VM translator</pmark>.
+This translator will serve as the back-end module of the compiler that we will build in chapters 10 and 11.

 Writing a VM translator entails two main tasks:
 * First, we have to decide how to represent the stack and the virtual memory segments on the target platform.